FAQ

 Can we browse the discovery queue as a list?

-Sorry, it's awfully inefficient.
+Sorry, that would be highly inefficient.
 The way machine learning works, finding the top recommendation in real-time based on active filters is already a computationally intensive task, and generating an entire sorted page would require even more resources.
 The current approach is much easier to optimize.

 How can I message other users?